 If you’re interested in preserving applesauce for the long term, you can make this Instant Pot applesauce recipe and follow these directions for processing it using a water bath method.

 ★ Did you make this Instant Pot applesauce?
 Don’t forget to give it a star rating below! ★

-Peel and then roughly chop apples.
+- Peel and roughly chop apples.

-Close lid and turn pressure valve to sealed.
+- Close lid and turn pressure valve to sealed.
 Cook on manual high pressure for eight minutes.

-Serve warm or refrigerate and serve cold.
+- Serve warm or refrigerate and serve cold.

 Use a food mill or an immersion blender to process the applesauce into a finer texture if you like.